MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 ## Long description

 PowerShell protects access to variables, aliases, functions, and PowerShell drives (PSDrives) by limiting where they can be read and changed.
-By enforcing a few simple rules for scope, PowerShell helps to ensure that you do not inadvertently change an item that should not be changed.
+PowerShell uses scope rules to ensure that you do not inadvertently change an item that should not be changed.

 The following are the basic rules of scope: